aws/aws-cdk-rfcs/text/0249-v2-experiments.md

     collection of third-party packages that provide reusable Constructs on various levels of abstraction.
-Changing to vending the Construct Library as a monolithic package is one part of making that possible; we should make sure our approach to unstable code also takes this into account.
+Changing to vending the Construct Library as a monolithic package is one part of making that possible; we should make sure our approach to alpha modules and new experimental code also takes this into account.

 1. The CDK team can still perform API experiments